Tool & Parts Required

 Remove Hopper Fan Cover

-Remove the hopper fan cover by unscrewing the 4 large screws on the front.
+Remove the hopper fan cover by unscrewing the 4 large screws on the side panel.

-Unplug the outer fan cable, and place the cover to the side.
+Unplug the outer fan connector, and place fan off to the side.

 Unscrew the 2 screws holding the ignitor sleeve in place.